sjlhuda/cicd-pipeline-train-schedule-jenkins/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

 the quick brown fox jumped over the lazy dog.
+And then I went on vacation to Cozumel and we danced the night away.